nuintun/Buffer/README.md

 # Buffer

-A buffer tool using WebAssembly.
+A buffer tool for javascript.